gjmcn/data-cube/README.md

 * `ra`: entry *i* is the key of row *i*.

-Once an array has been converted to a cube, it is sealed with `Object.seal()` and the `length` property is made non-writable.
+Once an array has been converted to a cube, the `length` property is made non-writable.
 Native array methods that are not compatible with cubes (such as `push`, `pop` and `splice`) are modified: they behave as normal when called from a standard array, but throw an error when called from a cube.